digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 #### Characters 7-8 - "JG"
 Similar again to the first 6 characters, the last 2 characters that should be the same for the AU Falcon are `JG`.
 These codes stand for the following:
-- J - Product source location code for Australia
+- J - Product source location code

+  > conflicting information suggests that this is either a code for Australia, where the car was assembled, or Japan, where some of the parts were sourced.
+  {: .block-note}

 - G - Assembly plant code for Broadmeadows, VIC

 > to summarize, any AU Falcon should start with `6FPAAAJG`